Updated November 22, 2025

 Even solo workers benefit from community feedback.

-These best practices work with any tool, but some tools make them easier than others.
+These best practices work with any tool, but some tools make them easier to use than others.

-Instant search: Migi indexes prompt names, content, and tags for fuzzy search.
-Type any fragment and find relevant prompts in under a second.
+Instant search: Migi indexes prompt names, tags, and content for fuzzy search.
+Type any part and find prompts that are related to it in less than a second.

-Template syntax: Placeholders with default values and clear syntax.
-The template shows you exactly what to customize.
+Template syntax: Clear syntax and placeholders with default values.
+The template tells you exactly what to change.

-Built-in templates: 89 templates that follow these naming and design principles.
-Use them as-is or as examples for your own.
+Built-in templates: 80+ templates that follow these rules for naming and designing.
+You can use them as they are or as models for your own.

 Start small, evolve over time